 He just has entered into the NASCAR’s top division, but many are predicting bright future to ChaseElliott in the Cup Series.
 The 2014 NASCAR Nationwide Series champion made a debut in the Cup Series in 2015, having his first full season with Hendrick Motorsports in 2016.

 The son of a famous father

-William Clyde Elliott II, what is Chase’s full name, was born on 28th of November 1995 in Dawsonville, Georgia, and since childhood caught the eye of many by his achievements in the lower ranks of motorsports.
+William Clyde Elliott II, what is Chase’s full name, was born on November 28, 1995 in Dawsonville, Georgia, and since childhood caught the eye of many by his achievements in the lower ranks of motorsports.
 The talent was obvious from the start of his career but that is not a surprise knowing that his father is Bill Elliott who the Sprint Cup title in 1988 and was named as one of the NASCAR’s 50 Greatest Drivers.

 Chase Elliott started his career in go-karts when he was 8 years old.
 Later switched to the late models racing.
 He set new standards after becoming the youngest champion in the various regional and national championships.
 In November of 2013, he became the first driver who won country’s four major short-track races – the All American 400, the Snowball Derby, the Winchester 400, and the World Crown 300.